evobe/evobe/Study Info/azure.md

 *application gateways*
 the previous load balancer only understands ip addresses and ports - this one understands urls and hostnames (layer 7) can also have a firewall associated with it.
-few tiers associated with it standard or WAF (more security) same options as before interal or private application gateway .. more options for backend pools, gateways can also have security certificates
+few tiers associated with it standard or WAF (more security) same options as before interal or private application gateway .. more options for backend pools, gateways can also have security certificates standard outbound load balancer uses all IPs at the same time

 ### network watcher
 two tools,  monitoring tools (topology, connection monitor) and network performance monitor .. tells you where the flow of traffic is going .. good way also to visit the virtual network topology, way to monitor packets going between azure endpoints